filamentphp/actions/docs/09-force-delete.md

 ForceDeleteAction::make()
 ```

-Or if you want to add it as a table bulk action, so that the user can choose which rows to force delete, use `Filament\Actions\ForceDeleteBulkAction`:
+Or if you want to add it as a table bulk action, so that the user can choose which rows to force-delete, use `Filament\Actions\ForceDeleteBulkAction`:

 ```php
 use Filament\Actions\ForceDeleteBulkAction;